mmistakes/minimal-mistakes/_posts/2021-06-07-Introduction-to-Linux-Command-Line.md

 mkdir /absolute/path/to/directory
 ```

-Now take a look to removing files/directories.
-An important thing about removing is that this operation is irreversible, there is no Trash Bin that deleted files from commandline goes.
+Now take a look at removing files/directories.
+An important thing about removing is that this operation is irreversible, no Trash Bin deleted files from command line goes.

-Lets first look into deleting files
+Let's first look into deleting files

 ```shell
 rm FileName